xxl4/me/source/_posts/IT-security-2024-09-24.md

 **NCSC Exposes Chinese Company Running Malicious Mirai Botnet**

-**London, 19 July 2021:** The National Cyber Security Centre (NCSC) has exposed a Chinese state-linked company responsible for running a vast botnet that carried out malicious cyberattacks worldwide, including against UK targets.
+The National Cyber Security Centre (NCSC) has exposed a Chinese company, Qingdao Haier Biomedical Electric Technology, as the operator of a malicious botnet known as Mirai.

-The NCSC has attributed the malicious activity to APT41, a cyber threat group that has been operating since at least 2012.
-APT41 is known for its sophisticated and persistent cyberattacks, which target a range of organizations, including governments, businesses, and critical infrastructure.
+**What is Mirai?**

-The botnet, known as Mirai, is a powerful piece of malware that infects connected devices, such as routers and IoT devices, turning them into remote-controlled bots.
-Once infected, these devices can be used to launch a variety of attacks, including DDoS (Distributed Denial of Service) attacks, which can disrupt internet services and cause significant damage to businesses and organizations.
+Mirai is a powerful botnet that infects internet-connected devices, such as routers and security cameras.
+It is known for launching large-scale distributed denial-of-service (DDoS) attacks, which can disrupt online services and websites.

-The NCSC investigation found that APT41 had been using Mirai to launch DDoS attacks against a range of targets, including UK businesses and organizations.
-The attacks were designed to disrupt online services and cause financial and reputational damage.

-In addition to DDoS attacks, the NCSC also found that APT41 was using Mirai to scan for vulnerable devices and steal sensitive information.
-The group targeted a range of devices, including routers, servers, and IoT devices, and stole data such as passwords, credit card numbers, and personal information.

-The NCSC has taken action to disrupt APT41's activities, including sharing information with international partners and working with the UK telecommunications industry to block access to the botnet.
-The NCSC has also issued guidance to organizations on how to protect themselves from Mirai and other DDoS attacks.

-**NCSC Director of Operations, Paul Chichester, said:**

-"APT41 is a highly skilled and persistent threat.
-Their use of Mirai to launch DDoS attacks and steal sensitive information is a clear threat to UK businesses and organizations.
-The NCSC is working with our partners to disrupt APT41's activities and protect UK interests."

-**Advice for organizations**
+**NCSC Investigation**

+The NCSC investigation revealed that Qingdao Haier Biomedical Electric Technology was using Mirai to infect devices in China and other countries.
+The company was identified as the operator through a combination of technical analysis and intelligence gathering.

+**Impacts of the Botnet**

+The Mirai botnet has been responsible for numerous DDoS attacks, including:

+* A major attack on the website of the BBC in 2016
+* An attack on the infrastructure of the internet security company Cloudflare in 2017
+* A sustained campaign against Amazon Web Services in 2018

+**NCSC Response**

-The NCSC advises organizations to take the following steps to protect themselves from Mirai and other DDoS attacks:
+The NCSC has taken steps to mitigate the threat posed by the Mirai botnet, including:

-* Ensure that all devices are patched and up-to-date with the latest security updates.
-* Implement strong firewalls and intrusion detection systems to block unauthorized access to your network.
-* Monitor your network for suspicious activity and respond promptly to any incidents.
+* Publishing an advisory for organizations and individuals to secure their devices
-* Consider using a DDoS mitigation service to protect your critical services.
-* Train your staff on the importance of cybersecurity and how to spot suspicious activity.

-For more information, please visit the NCSC website: https://www.ncsc.gov.uk/
+* Contacting affected parties and providing technical assistance
+* Engaging with international partners to coordinate a global response

+**Importance of Cyber Security**

+This incident highlights the importance of cyber security measures.
+Organizations and individuals should take steps to protect their devices and networks from malicious activity.
+This includes:

+* Using strong passwords and implementing multi-factor authentication
+* Regularly updating software and firmware
+* Using reputable security software and firewalls
+* Being aware of potential threats and phishing scams

+By implementing these measures, individuals and organizations can help to reduce the risk of cyber attacks and protect their online data and systems.

 ## What is email spam and how to fight it?
 [Read more](https://www.techtarget.com/searchsecurity/definition/spam)